ceballos-alberto/NeRF-3D/INSTALL.md

 # Installation Instructions

-This project uses multiple external libraries and packages, please follow the installation instructions precisely to avoid future problems:
+This project uses multiple external libraries and packages, please follow the installation instructions precisely to avoid future problems (Note that Anaconda is required to install the project dependencies):

 1. Create empty conda environment with Python 3.9 >>